richlegrand/dash/README.md

 So a single client sounds like it might be a reasonable solution -- but enforcing this condition can be challenging, and multiple clients/users/connections are usually a desirable feature.
 We think shared callbacks are a good solution.
 The state changes are distributed to clients automatically, and clients can safely modify the state.

-#### Issues with HTTP requests and ordering
+### Issues with HTTP requests and ordering

 One of the first problems we noticed with Dash was that the brightness slider on our camera would act flakey -- the brightness slider would be at 100% but the camera would only be 87% brightness because the most recent callback was 87%.
 The reason for this: each slider update from the client is sent as a separate HTTP request, and the receive order, while usually correct, sometimes breaks -- the 100% message would be received before the 87% message.
 This is the nature of HTTP requests.
 It isn’t a problem within the normal Dash scheme of things.
 It’s only a problem when the server needs messages to be delivered in order (e.g. when you are interacting with a device.)

 The issue is fixed by using a websocket to send component updates.
 The websocket guarantees ordering, and it's faster -- see benchmarks below.

-#### Thread safety and callbacks
+### Thread safety and callbacks

 Each Dash callback is executed in a separate thread.
 This keeps the Dash server snappy:  it doesn't wait for a given callback to complete.
 But when you have a shared resource being accessed in the callback (e.g. a device) the callback code is typically no longer threadsafe.
 So we added a lock to each shared callback.
 The websocket queue guarantees ordering and the lock guarantees serialization of shared callbacks.
 This only applies to shared callbacks -- normal callbacks are unchanged.
-For shared callbacks, "serialization" can be disabled in the "service" argument to dash.callback().
+For shared callbacks, "serialization" can be disabled in the "service" argument to `callback()`.

 There is a more general issue of race conditions that arises when you mix HTTP requests with websocket communication.
 So we made all communication (graph upload, dependencies and component updates) happen over websocket by default, but this is optional -- see server_service.
 Messages are delivered in order to/from client and server and the odd race condition is avoided.

-### Notes about performance testing
+## Notes about performance testing

-The tests were done by modifying dash_renderer -- inserting a timer in handleServerside.
-Start the timer before fetch, stop the timer when "data" is received, then take the time difference and insert into a running averager until the average sufficiently converges.
+The tests were done by modifying dash_renderer -- inserting a timer in `handleServerside()`.
+Start the timer before fetch, stop the timer when `data` is received, then take the time difference and insert into a running averager until the average sufficiently converges.
 This usually happens after 100 or so measurements, but to keep things consistent I ran each test for 300 "clicks" (I would click on a slider object.)

 The timer code is [here](dash-renderer/src/timer.js).
 For example, to insert into (unmodified) [index.js](dash-renderer/src/actions/index.js):